henki-robotics/robotics_essentials_ros2/5-path_planning/README.md

 ### Change the Planner

-Let's get started by manually changing the planner for Andino in Nav2 parameter file.
+Let's get started by manually changing the planner for Andino in the Nav2 parameter file that is found inside the `andino_gz` package.

 1. Open Andino's parameter file with your favorite text editor.